By: CS2103AUG2017 T16-B2 Since: Sep 2017 Licence: MIT

 Figure 3.1 : cherBook’s home page

-6. Type the command select 1 in the command box and press Enter to to go to access the switch out of the Home Page.
+select 1in the command box and press Enter to to go to access the switch out of the Home Page.

 Figure 3.2 : cherBook’s application page